tautvydasversockas/kafka-offset-manager/README.md

 using Kafka.OffsetManagement;

 // `maxOutstanding` specifies the maximum number of offsets that
-// can be kept unacknowledged. using var offsetManager = new OffsetManager(maxOutstanding: 10000);
+// can be kept unacknowledged at the same time. using var offsetManager = new OffsetManager(maxOutstanding: 10000);

-// `GetAckIdAsync` returns an acknowledgement ID that later can be
+// Call `GetAckIdAsync` to get an acknowledgement ID that later can be
-// used to acknowledge successfully processed offsets.
-// In case `OffsetManager` has `maxOutstanding` unacknowledged offsets,
-// `GetAckIdAsync` waits and only returns when at least one of the
-// unacknowledged offsets is acknowledged. var ackId = await offsetManager.GetAckIdAsync(offset: 5);
+// used to acknowledge successfully processed message offsets. var ackId = await offsetManager.GetAckIdAsync(offset: 5);

-// Process messages in parallel.
+// Process messages in parallel and call `Ack` to acknowledge

-// `Ack` acknowledges successfully processed offset. offsetManager.Ack(ackId);
+// successfully processed message offset. offsetManager.Ack(ackId);

-// `MarkAsAcked` marks successfully processed offset as acknowledged.
+// Call `MarkAsAcked` to mark message offset as sucessfully processed.
-// `MarkAsAcked` can only be used to acknowledge offsets in sequential manner.
+// `MarkAsAcked` can only be used to acknowledge offsets in sequential manner -
-// Offset 5 can't be marked as acknowledged after marking offset 6 as acknowledged
+// offset 5 can only be marked as acknowledged before marking offset 6 as acknowledged
-// or getting acknowledgement ID for offset 6. offsetManager.MarkAsAcked(offset: 6);
+// or getting acknowledgement (`GetAckIdAsync`) ID for offset 6.
+// `MarkAsAcked` is usually used to mark message as acknowledged without
+// further processing it.
+offsetManager.MarkAsAcked(offset: 6);

-// `GetCommitOffset` returns an offset that can be safely committed.
+// Call `GetCommitOffset` to get the offset that can be safely committed.
+// Safely commitable offset = last sequentialy processed offset + 1.
 // If offsets 3, 4, 7 are acknowledged, `GetCommitOffset` will return 5.
 // Only when offsets 5 and 6 are acknowledged `GetCommitOffset` will return 8.
-// The offset returned not the one that was acknowledged but the one that can be safely committed.
-// Safely commitable offset = last sequentialy processed offset + 1.
-// `GetCommitOffset` is usually periodically called on a separate
-// from message processing thread. var commitableOffset = offsetManager.GetCommitOffset();
+// `GetCommitOffset` is usually called from a separate from message processing thread. var commitableOffset = offsetManager.GetCommitOffset();
 ```